syslogic/agconnect-publishing-gradle-plugin/README.md

 }
 ````

-Then they can be applid in the module's `build.gradle`:
+Then they can be applied in the module's `build.gradle`:
 ````groovy
 plugins {
     id 'com.android.application'